git/git.github.io/rev_news/drafts/edition-3.md

 Karthik Nayak, a Google Summer of Code student, has been working for some months on developing the `--allow-unknown-type` option for `git cat-file`.

-He has been help by Eric Sunshine, Ramsay Jones, Phil Hord, Jeff King and Junio Hamano, and, along the development, improving the test script led to a [discovery and fix of a bug](http://thread.gmane.org/gmane.comp.version-control.git/268306) in "hash-object --literally".
+He has been helped by Eric Sunshine, Ramsay Jones, Phil Hord, Jeff King and Junio Hamano, and, along the development, improving the test script led to a [discovery and fix of a bug](http://thread.gmane.org/gmane.comp.version-control.git/268306) in "hash-object --literally".